 You can buy as many domain names as you like but you’ll probably just want to stick to one for marketing purposes.
 Have a think of what you want to tell people your website address is and what do you want to show on your business card?

 As per usual this article contains affiliate links and it helps me to make more free videos and articles to help you.
 If you’d like to use 123-Reg for your domain names it would be massively appreciated if you could use the links in this article.
 You can read more about affiliate links here.

 What is a domain name?

-A domain name is the ‘friendly’ address of your website.
+A domain name is the ‘friendly’ address for your website.
 So for example the domain name of this website is smallbusinesstoolbox.uk.
 A domain name can be up to 253 characters long and can be made up of letters, numbers or the ‘-‘ hyphen.
 You can own as many domain names as you like and you generally pay for them on a yearly basis.

 An important consideration is how you tell someone what your domain name is.
 For example I could have used hyphens in my domain to make it look nicer, so small-business-toolbox.uk BUT that also means whenever anyone asks for my website address I’d have to say “Oh it’s small hyphen business hyphen toolbox.uk” instead off “It’s smallbusinesstoolbox.uk”.
 As such I generally avoid using hyphens in domain names unless there’s is literally no other option.
 Think about how you’d tell someone what your e-mail address is?
 Keep it as brief and easy to remember as possible.

 I like to keep my domain names separate from my web hosting but this is entirely up to you.
 For me it just avoids an ‘all eggs in one basket’ scenario and means if there’s a problem with my web host I can just point the domain names to a new provider.
 I like to use 123-Reg for my domain names and SiteGround for my web hosting.
 I’ve used them both for many years and they’ve both been great.

 - Here’s a link to 123-Reg to buy your domain names